 Gwen Salley’s Story

-39-year-old Gwennette Salley was a Stonewall, Louisiana mother who was fatally shot by her estranged husband, 43 year old Michael Salley, on May 2nd, 2014.
+39-year-old Gwennette Salley was a Stonewall, Louisiana mother who was fatally shot by her estranged husband, 43-year-old Michael Salley, on May 2nd, 2014.
 She had been in an abusive relationship with her estranged husband for several years by the time she died.

-In 2014, Gwen Salley had filed for divorce and a protection order against Michael Salley.
+In 2014, Gwen Salley filed for divorce and a protection order against Michael Salley.
 Around the same time, he was arrested for holding both Gwen and her daughter at gunpoint and threatening to kill them.
 Less than 24 hours after Michael’s domestic violence arrest, he was released on a $50,000 bond with the promise that he would obey the no contact order.

-Shortly after his release from jail, Michael showed up at Butterfly Gardens Child Care Center in Stonewall, LA while Gwen was picking up her 7 year old daughter.
-He attempted to kidnap both Gwen and her daughter, but a daycare worker pushed the daughter out of the way according to a KTBS 3 News article.
+Shortly after his release from jail, Michael showed up at Butterfly Gardens Child Care Center in Stonewall, LA, while Gwen was picking up her 7-year-old daughter.
+He attempted to kidnap both Gwen and her daughter, but a daycare worker pushed the daughter out of the way, according to a KTBS 3 News article.
 Michael took off with just Gwen in the car.
 A witness was following close behind.

 Michael drove Gwen out to a secluded area off Johns Gin Road in Caddo Parish.
-There, he fatally shot Gwen, and then fatally shot himself.
+There, he fatally shot Gwen and then fatally shot himself.

 Gwen Salley’s family firmly believes that if the judge didn’t post bail so soon, Michael could’ve had more time to cool off, and Gwen would still be alive today.
 That’s why Gwen’s family fought so hard for the passing of Gwen’s Law in Louisiana; they hope this law can prevent similar domestic violence deaths from happening.